-We recognize that when affected by a disaster you may, through no fault of your own, fall out of status.
-When applying for an extension or change in status due to a disaster, we may consider your request if you show how it is directly connected to the disaster.
-Failure to apply for the extension or change before expiration of your authorized period of admission may be excused if the delay was due to extraordinary circumstances beyond your control.
+When affected by a disaster you may, through no fault of your own, fall out of status.
+When applying for an extension or change of status due to a disaster, we may consider your request if you show how the disaster affected the expiration of your immigration status.
+If you do not apply for the extension or change of status before your authorized period of admission expires, we may excuse the delay if it was due to extraordinary circumstances beyond your control.

 As an academic student, you may need to work off-campus if a disaster has affected your ability to support yourself.
-The disaster may occur in the United States and prevent you from working on-campus or the disaster may occur overseas and affect your economic support.
-If you can demonstrate that you are from an affected country or region and you have been recommended for such employment by the Designated School Official (DSO), you may be eligible to receive employment authorization when filing the Form I-765, Application for Employment Authorization.
+The disaster may occur in the United States and prevent you from working on-campus, or the disaster may occur overseas and affect your economic support.
+If you can demonstrate that you are from an affected country or region and you have been recommended for such employment by the designated school official, you may be eligible to receive employment authorization by filing Form I-765, Application for Employment Authorization.

-E-Verify remains available to employers affected by disasters, both directly through the E-Verify web portal and through E-Verify employer agents.
-If you have any questions or issues related to using E-Verify from a remote location, please contact E-Verify Support at 1-888-464-4218 (for employers) or 888-897-7781 (for employees).
+E-Verify remains available to employers affected by disasters, both directly through the E-Verify web portal and E-Verify employer agents.
+If you have any questions or issues related to using E-Verify from a remote location, please contact E-Verify Support at 888-464-4218 (for employers) or 888-897-7781 (for employees).